 Most of us—yours truly included—have forgotten what they learned in high school chemistry class.
 But ahead of this holiday travel season, it pays to remember some of the basics.
 Allow us to explain.

-For starters, it’s worth noting the Transportation Security Administration (TSA)’s rules for bringing liquids through airport security: The TSA permits liquids, gels, and aerosols in containers that are 3.4 ounces (100 milliliters) or smaller; all must be placed into a quart-sized clear plastic bag, limited to one bag per passenger.
+For starters, it’s worth noting the Transportation Security Administration’s rules for bringing liquids through airport security: The TSA permits liquids, gels, and aerosols in containers that are 3.4 ounces (100 milliliters) or smaller; they must fit into a quart-size clear plastic bag, limited to one bag per passenger.
 But that’s not all.

-The TSA is quick to note that “The final decision rests with the TSA officer on whether an item is allowed through the checkpoint,” which means this hack may not work every time.
+The TSA is quick to note that “the final decision rests with the TSA officer on whether an item is allowed through the checkpoint,” which means this hack may not work every time.
 With this in mind, it’s worth diving into what holiday foods should be in a checked bag.

 Turkey, too, is allowed to fly in your carry-on.
 But if you want to fly with an uncooked turkey, note that any ice packs around the bird must be completely frozen.
 Dry ice is permitted but limited to five pounds, and the container must be properly vented and labeled.

-Typically, spreadable foods like gravy, mashed potatoes, sweet potato casserole, and cranberry sauce are better off in your checked bag, unless you’re game to gamble on a friendly TSA agent who is apt to forgive a little slush in your Tupperware of mashed potatoes, or you’re fine to fit the goods in 3.4-ounce bottles for an odd sort of mini-feast.
+All of these items are better off in your checked bag, unless you’re game to gamble on a friendly TSA agent who is apt to forgive a little slush in your Tupperware of mashed potatoes, or you’re fine to fit the goods in 3.4-ounce bottles for an odd sort of mini-feast.
 Hey, we won’t judge.